Top 10 Essential Oils for Depression - Dr. Axe

 1. Bergamot

-Bergamot oil is a great antidepressant because it’s very stimulating.
+Bergamot oil can work similarly to an antidepressant because it’s very stimulating.
 Bergamot can create a feeling of joy, freshness and energy by improving the circulation of your blood.
-It’s also shown the ability to work as a natural remedy for anxiety, as a 2011 study in Thailand found that bergamot lowered the anxiety response in rats.
-(1)

-Compared with the placebo, blended essential oil caused significant decreases of pulse rate and blood pressure.
+Compared with the placebo, the blended essential oil caused significant decreases of pulse rate and blood pressure.
 At the emotional level, subjects in the blended essential oil group rated themselves as “more calm” and “more relaxed” than subjects in the control group.
-The investigation demonstrates the relaxing effect of a mixture of lavender and bergamot oils, and it provides evidence for its use in medicine for treating depression or anxiety in humans.
-(2)

 2. Lavender

-A 2012 study published in Complementary Therapies in Clinical Practice evaluated 28 women at high risk for postpartum depression and found that by diffusing lavender in their home, they had a significant reduction of postnatal depression and reduced anxiety disorder after a four-week treatment plan of lavender aromatherapy.
-(4)
+A 2012 study published in Complementary Therapies in Clinical Practice evaluated 28 women at high risk for postpartum depression and found that by diffusing lavender in their homes, they had a significant reduction of postnatal depression and reduced anxiety disorder after a four-week treatment plan of lavender aromatherapy.

 Chamomile is one the best medicinal herbs for fighting stress and promoting relaxation.
 This is why you see chamomile as a popular ingredient in candles and other aromatherapy products, whether in tea, tincture or essential oil form.